vmbro/VCF-Operations-vCommunity/README.md

 ![Adapter-Topology](assets/screenshots/Installation-Step-4.png)

 ## Integration
-You can simply add your vCenter that you want to extend custom metrics and contents, add your vCenter FQDN and select a Cloud Proxy for the data collection.
+You can simply add your vCenter that you want to extend with custom metrics and contents, add your vCenter FQDN and select a Cloud Proxy for the data collection.
 Other features are optional and left for user choice.
 If cloud proxy has container registry access then adapter should start data collection shortly.

 ![Adapter-Topology](assets/screenshots/Adapter_Account_Integration.png)